 Today, research has shown us that the composting process will eliminate the potential risks of using human ‘waste’ as a compost ingredient, rendering it safe, and additionally, compost is generally better for the soil than manure (better structure, less nutrient run-off etc, greater bio-availability of nutrients to the plants etc.).

-Using a compost toilet is not taking us backwards hundreds of years – we apply modern scientific rigour, knowledge and understanding so we know that composting is an essential and desirable aspect to dealing with human ‘waste’ and turning it into a safe and valuable resource.
+Using a compost toilet is not taking us backwards hundreds of years – we apply modern scientific rigour, knowledge and understanding so we know that composting is an essential and desirable aspect to dealing with human ‘waste’ and turning it into a safe and valuable resource, and all without the use of drinking water, or the subsequent issues of processing sewage.

 Creating and using ‘humanure’ compost will be an essential aspect of a natural, circular, regenerative and fossil-fuel free economy in which we can start to balance outputs and inputs.